intel/tiny-tensor-compiler/_sources/manual/tensor-ir.rst

 The unit of execution described by a function written in the tensor language is called a **kernel**.
 Kernels are launched in batches, where each instance of the kernel is called a work-group.
-The kernel has access to its group id that is used to select the work done in the work group.
+The kernel has access to a three dimensional group id that is used to select the work done in the work group.
-Each work group consists of a fixed number of work-items that execute concurrently.
+Each work group consists of a fixed number of subgroups that execute concurrently.
-The language distinguishes between two kinds of instructions: *replicated* and *collective* instructions.
+Subgroups can be further divided into work-items, where the number of work-items per subgroup is given by the subgroup size.

-It is distinguished between *mixed* and *spmd* regions.
+The language distinguishes between *collective*, *SPMD*, and *mixed* instructions.
-Mixed regions may contain replicated and collective instructions whereas spmd regions may only contain replicated instructions.
+A collective instruction distributes the work among the work-items in an implementation-defined manner.

-A collective instruction distributes the work among the work-items.
+Local variables passed to or returned from a collective instruction are always uniform, meaning that each work-item holds the same value.
-The instruction is responsible to distribute the work in a sensible manner.
+An SPMD instruction follows the OpenCL execution model, where local variables may have a different value for each work-item.

-A replicated instruction replicates the work across all work-items.
+Mixed instructions accept both varying and uniform local variables.

-In a mixed region, the replicated instructions always operate on the same data.
+In an SPMD region, we call an argument *dynamically uniform* if all work-items in a subgroup have the same value.

-In spmd regions, the replicated instructions can operate on multiple data, but in these regions collective instructions are prohibited.
+Regions come in two different kinds: collective and SPMD.

-Mixed regions can be nested whereas spmd regions must not be nested.
+A collective instructions must only appear in a collective region, and an SPMD instruction must only appear in a SPMD region.
+Mixed instructions might appear in both kinds of regions.
-A mixed region may be nested in a spmd region.
+SPMD regions may be nested in collective regions but collective regions must not be nested in SPMD regions.

 Core rules
 ==========